Hey there! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - “Lagers are less difficult than ales to brew.”
 Again, no. Lagers require more experience, skill, and time to brew up.

-- “Lagers are low in alcohol.”
+- “The alcohol content of lagers is too low.”
 There are lagers with low ABV, but there are many breweries with high ABV lagers out there.

 - “Lagers are watery and look yellow.”
 No. Lagers originated as darker beers in Bavaria (think dunkel and doppelbock beers) that are rich and have robust aromas.
 There are also golden lagers, also known as pilsners.
 Only American lagers are known for being light and bland.